munificent/journal/asset/post/2023-01-03-type-checking-if-expressions.md

 Now that we understand when an `if` expression is in a context where it's value isn't used, we can allow omitting `else` branches those.
-The next rule is: **An `if` expression can can omit the else branch when in a context where its value isn't used.**
+The next rule is: **An `if` expression can omit the else branch when in a context where its value isn't used.**

 ## Exiting branches